-In case of having diabetes, it’s understandable why there might be some hesitation when it comes to reaching out towards the fruit bowl for a nice snack.
+In the case of having diabetes, it’s understandable why there might be some hesitation when it comes to reaching out towards the fruit bowl for a nice snack.

 It’s no easy task to pick the right fruit (as well as the proper amount) when counting carbs in order to properly manage blood glucose.

 The proverb “An apple a day keeps the doctor away” is certainly used for a reason.
-Apples are bursting with vitamin C and fibers, especially in its peel.
+Apples are bursting with vitamin C and fibers, especially in their peel.
 So, don’t make the mistake of throwing that part away.
 Apples also contain smaller amounts of iron, calcium, and vitamin A.

 Even though almost any person can reap their benefits, they are of particular importance for those with diabetes.
 The reasons for this are that fresh apples are:

-Furthermore, apples (whether its peel or the fleshy part itself) also happen to be abundant in antioxidants named polyphenols.
+Furthermore, apples (whether it’s peel or the fleshy part itself) also happen to be abundant in antioxidants named polyphenols.
 They are useful for a number of things:

 At least according to research done on the subject.
 A 2004 review states that consuming apples may lower one’s risk of certain chronic ailments.
 These fruits have even been connected to a lower risk of cardiovascular-related problems.